-Pain and instability in a joint is caused by the joint hyperextending beyond the “stretchability” range of the ligaments that holds the joint together.
+Pain and instability in a joint are caused by the joint hyperextending beyond the “stretchability” range of the ligaments that hold the joint together.
 People who start with joint hypermobility or Hypermobile Ehlers Danlos Syndrome have ligaments that have already been genetically weakened.
 This puts them at elevated risk for developing joint instability.
 It takes less force to injure a ligament or cause joint instability in these patients.

 When the ligaments can no longer hold the adjacent bones in a stable position, the person experiences pain, and other joint stabilizers and adjacent joints are more prone to being injured.
-It is for this reason especially that people with genetic hypermobility syndromes should receive Prolotherapy (or least get an evaluation by a Prolotherapist) sooner rather than later for ligament injuries.
+It is for this reason, especially that people with genetic hypermobility syndromes should receive Prolotherapy (or least get an evaluation by a Prolotherapist) sooner rather than later for ligament injuries.
 It does not take very long for one simple ligament injury to start a cascade that results in multiple joints becoming unstable.

 We believe Prolotherapy offers great hope to those with symptoms of hypermobility because it is designed to successfully treat the ligament and tendon laxity that accompanies Ehlers-Danlos Syndrome and Joint Hypermobility Syndrome, as well as strengthen the joints in the body.

 Prolotherapy is the injection of simple dextrose.
 The research and application are discussed at length in our article Prolotherapy Research and Treatment Guidelines.